CathalSweeney6/battleshipgame/README.md

 I wanted the instructions to be easy to read and learn.

 I wanted the user to have enough opportunities to guess the ships coordinates.
-I rounded it down to 30 guesses being the best option for this.
+I rounded it down to a total of 30 guesses, as being the best option for this.

 I tested the game out with family and friends.
 They were succesful in winning the game.